-These Chocolate Chip Cherry Oatmeal Bars are a perfect sweet treat for any occasion.
-They come together quickly and always bring lots of “wow” reviews!
+These Chocolate Chip Cherry Oatmeal Bars are a delicious sweet treat for any occasion.
+They come together quickly and always bring lots of "wow" reviews!

 Scott and I were invited to a potluck party one evening a few weeks ago.
 I was the designated dessert person.
 My sister, Annie (one of the best cooks ever), had given me a fabulous date bar recipe and I decided the date bars would be a perfect finger-dessert for the party.
 An easy date filling is sandwiched between the buttery, oatmeal-laden dough.
 Half is used for the crust and the remainder is crumbled over the top.
 The date bars are delicious and simply irresistible.

-I was too lazy to run to the store for dates, so I started thinking up alternatives… Cherries!
+I was too lazy to run to the store for dates, so I started thinking up alternatives...
+Cherries!
 Hmm, the dried cherries just might work.
 I decided to give it a go and added mini chocolate chips and a handful of candied pecans with the oatmeal topping.
-Chocolate and cherries just kind of need each other, right?
+Chocolate and cherries just kind of need each other, right (as in these Chocolate Chip Cherry Oatmeal Cookies)?
 And candied pecans?
-They go well with just about anything – in my mind!
+They go well with just about anything - in my mind!